Technohunter96/tracalorie-app/README.md

-# Tracalorie
+# - REFACTORED VERSION IS IN MASTER BRANCH -

-# - refactored version is in master branch
+# Tracalorie App
 App to track calories, meals, and workouts.

 ## Description